The Keokuk Housing Authority is a Section 8 and Public Housing Public Housing Agency in Keokuk, Iowa.

 The Keokuk Housing Authority serves Keokuk.

-As of March 31st, 2016 the Keokuk Housing Authority manages 154 active Housing Choice Vouchers.
+As of the most recent VMS report, Keokuk Housing Authority manages 151 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each: